Jacob Larsson

-Jacob Larsson (born 29 April 1997) is a Swedish professional ice hockey defenseman currently playing with the Belleville Senators in the American Hockey League (AHL) while under contract to the Ottawa Senators of the National Hockey League (NHL).
-He was selected 27th overall by the Anaheim Ducks in the 2015 NHL Entry Draft.
+Jacob Larsson (born 29 April 1997) is a Swedish professional ice hockey defenseman currently playing with the SC Rapperswil-Jona Lakers of the National League (NL).
+He was selected by the Anaheim Ducks of the National Hockey League (NHL) 27th overall in the 2015 NHL entry draft.
+He has also played for the Ottawa Senators in the NHL and Frölunda HC of the Swedish Hockey League.

 Playing career

 Larsson split the 2014–15 season between Frölunda HC's professional and junior teams.
 At season's end, he was the third-ranked international skater in the NHL Central Scouting Bureau's final rankings.
-At the 2015 NHL Entry Draft, Larsson was selected 27th overall by the Anaheim Ducks.
+At the 2015 NHL entry draft, Larsson was selected in the first round, 27th overall, by the Anaheim Ducks.

 He returned to Frölunda for the 2015–16 season.
 In 47 games, Larsson recorded 5 goals and 9 assists for 14 points.
 He had 3 assists in 16 postseason games as Frölunda captured the Le Mat Trophy.
 Additionally, the team also won the Champions Hockey League (CHL) Championship, where Larsson contributed 5 points in 13 games.
 On 28 April 2016, he signed an amateur try-out with the Ducks' American Hockey League (AHL) affiliate, the San Diego Gulls.
 He appeared in one playoff game for the club.

 On 20 May 2016, the Ducks signed Larsson to a three-year, entry-level contract.
 He made his NHL debut on 13 October 2016, going scoreless in a 4–2 loss to the Dallas Stars.
-On 22 October, the Ducks assigned Larsson to the Gulls after 4 games.
+On 22 October, the Ducks assigned Larsson to the Gulls after four games.
 On 3 November, the Ducks reassigned Larsson to Frölunda.
 The team once again won the CHL Championship.
-Larsson returned to North America for the 2017–18 season, playing entirely for the Gulls.
+Larsson returned to North America for the 2017–18 season after undergoing knee surgery.
+He played the entire season for the Gulls in an effort to get back up to speed.
 He recorded 16 points in 50 games.